 Stationary and pens and maybe a few postal stamps.
 You could buy those cheap hand gloves from discount store and give them a bottle of hand cream.
-You could make up a couple of those soup in a jar recipes that are microwaveable.

 I, too, worked in nursing homes for a long time.
 I would be restrictive about cookies and goodies because a lot of elderly have problems with diabetes and they might also have a hard time chewing some things.

 Fruit, as someone pointed out, is a lovely idea.
 Maybe a banana and a pack of raisins?
 Sugarfree mints?